ajarunthomas/notifier/README.md

 ```
 ###INSTRUCTIONS

 The above example will show the notification 3 seconds after the webpage has loaded.
-If you want to trigger the notification on button click, then include the initialization code inside the jquery click method.
+If you want to trigger the notification on button click, then include the initialization code inside the click method.

 ####EXAMPLE :
 ```